November 2018 - A133 Ipswich Road and Harwich Road Roundabout Roadworks - Statement from Essex County Council

 Town Mayor, Councillor Asa Aldis said “Wivenhoe now has ownership of its Civic Centre thanks to the efforts of a few industrious and ambitious Councillors.
 This is tremendous news as it allows us to determine our own destiny.
 We have also secured the future of our public conveniences which were due for closure.
 This is a great day for the Town Council and I am delighted to be able to share this news’.

 Cllr.
-Ian Endean proudly cutting the ribbon, accompanied by Bernard Jenkin, MP, Cllr.
+Ian Endean proudly cut the ribbon, accompanied by Bernard Jenkin, MP, Cllr.
 Neil Lodge and Cllr.
 Kevin Read.

-Developments at Trinity Close and Denham Close plots of land planning appeal:
+Wildlife Garden Statement - Developments at Trinity Close and Denham Close plots of land planning appeal.

 Latest on Neighbourhood Plan